-Nutrition: It does contain some added quinoa and linseeds, which provide some roughage, though the fiber content is still, not super high, around 1.5 grams per slice.
-Helga's does contain egg, soy and yeast for those with multiple food reactivates.
+Nutrition: Helga’s gluten free bread ingredients include some added quinoa and linseeds, which provide some roughage, though the fiber content is still, not super high, around 1.5 grams per slice.
+Helga’s bread ingredients contains egg, soy and yeast for those with multiple food reactivates.

 Available: Helga’s gluten free bread is available for most major supermarkets.

 Texture & Taste: Helga’s is similar to Country Life in its lightness and fluffiness.
 It can be used rather well as sandwich bread and may be a good choice for fussy eaters.